Introduction To JWSS

 The Judicial Work Shadowing Scheme gives eligible legal practitioners who are considering a career in judicial office an insight into the work of a judge.
 Shadowing can cover any aspect of a judge’s work, both in and out of court.

-Eligible legal practitioners can spend up to two days observing the work both in and out of court, of the following judges:
+Eligible legal practitioners can spend up to two days observing the work both in and out of court, with the following judges:

 • Circuit Judge